 More children die of injury each year than from all other causes combined.
-Most traumatic injuries are treated in general emergency departments (EDs) that may not have the specialized resources or expertise needed to treat acutely injured children.
-Pediatric trauma centers do have these resources, but 43 percent of children in the United States live more than 30 miles from a pediatric trauma center that can treat even severe injuries.
+Most traumatic injuries are treated in emergency departments (EDs) that may not have the specialized resources or expertise needed to treat acutely injured children.
+Pediatric trauma centers do have these resources, but 43 percent of children in the United States live more than 30 miles from one.

-The Emergency Medical Services for Children (EMSC) Innovation and Improvement Center Trauma Domain aims to provide resources and support to help providers, EMSC grantees, and other stakeholders optimize pediatric trauma care.
-The Trauma Domain works particularly closely with the American College of Surgeons Committee on Trauma, one of the EMSC's collaborative partners.
+The Emergency Medical Services for Children (EMSC) aims to provide resources and support to help all trauma centers optimize pediatric trauma care.
+Research has shown that pediatric readiness, or taking steps to prepare for children's health needs, is associated with as much as 60% reduced mortality in injured children.
+The EMSC works particularly closely to foster pediatric readiness in trauma centers with the American College of Surgeons Committee on Trauma, one of the its collaborative partners.

 Projects & Activities